nathimel/modals-effcomm/README.md

 The _src_ folder contains the primary source code of the project.
 The _scripts_ folder contains the main running scripts invoked from the command line (including a script to reproduce the main paper results).
 The _configs_ folder contains parameter configurations for running different experiments.
-The _data_ folder contains the data consumed by the project.
+The _data_ folder contains natural language modal data, sourced from [this database](https://github.com/CLMBRs/modal-typology).
 The _outputs_ folder contains outputs from scripts, including artificial language data, plots, etc.

 ## Structure of this codebase